MarcLD/Getting-and-Cleaning-Data/README.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-It should be noted that all the units have been normalised, therefore the units are not relevant.

 The file run_analysis.R script should be located in your working directory.

 Use the command source("run_analysis.R") in R to run the file.